open-voice-interoperability/docs-archived/components/voice_registry_system_meeting_notes.md

 <details><summary>click for meeting details...</summary>

 ### Agenda:
  - @omitfo2 will walk through the issue #66
   - @Lens-fitzgerald will walk through issue #69 and #70
   - @jcstine discussed the PR #68
-  - Review the poll in problem priotization
+  - Review the poll in problem prioritization
   - Recap of the meeting (what can we do differently or keep?) - 5 meeting

 ### Discussion/Decision Points:
+ - The issue #66, #69 and #70 will be added as part of the VRS problem context.
+ - Anything deemed necessary that needs to be discussed in the VRS meeting will need to be added as a Github issue.
+ - Continue the structure of the meeting.

 ### Action Item:
+- @Lens-fitzgerald will create PR for the additional problem context #69 and #70
+- @omitfo2 will create PR for the problem context #66.
+- @Lens-fitzgerald will propose the definition for Conversation Assistant
+- @maridob will create a new poll for the new set of the problem context

 ### Next Steps:
+-

 </details>